emmanueletti/abacus-project-api/BRIEF.md

 # Abacus Project

-A REST API of personal finance calculators.
+An API of personal finance calculators.

+## User Stories

 ## Constraints

 ## Tech Stack & Dependencies

 ## Considerations

 ### Robustness

+- useful validation that tells user what is wrong with the request
+- error handling to prevent server crashing

 ### Security

 ### Scalability

 ### Maintainability

 --

 ## Improvement